Radhey-Radhey/My-First-dApp/README.md

 #My-First-dApp
-Made a small WEB3 based project with the help of front-end.
+Made a small WEB3 based project with the help of front-end.</br>
-Langauge used is HTML,CSS and JavaScript for the front-end and solidity for the backend.
+Langauge used is <b> HTML,CSS and JavaScript <b>for the front-end and</br>
+solidity for the backend.